WordPress Website Templates

 Not creating backups is a serious business mistake

 However, this couldn’t be further from the truth.
 Cloud environments, including cloud SaaS, can experience data loss at the hands of ransomware as well as end user mistakes the same as in on-premises environments.
-Businesses must have good backups of both on-premises and cloud environments to avoid data loss.
+Businesses must have good backups of both on-premises and cloud environments to avoid the potentially devastating consequences of data loss.

 Storing your backups in the same site as production